briansunter/graph/site/src/content/logseq/omnivore-logseq-guide.md

 Click the yellow omnivore button on your logseq toolbar.

- all of the articles you saved and your highlights from the app and chrome extension show up in your Logseq graph on a page called Omnivore.
+Now all of the articles you saved and your highlights from the app and chrome extension show up in your Logseq graph on a page called Omnivore.

 ## Omnivore app